rkundeti/SRKG-START/README.md

 # SRKG-START
-TSRKG corp is a startup company.
+SRKG corp is a startup company.